tsgates/arch-wiki-markdown/wiki/ICC_Profiles.md

-one OS to another can be used as a workaround for the lack of support for certain spectrophotometers, or colorimeters under Linux: one can simply produce a profile on a different OS and then use it in a Linux workflow.
-2 Recommended colorimeters include the X-Rite i1Display 2 and the Spyder3 Pro.
+one OS to another can be used as a workaround for the lack of support for certain spectrophotometers, or colorimeters under Linux: one can simply produce a profile on a different OS and then use it in a Linux workflow (Source).
+Recommended colorimeters include the X-Rite i1Display 2, the Spyder3 Pro and the open Source Hardware ColorHug.
 Note that the system on which the profile is generated must host the exact same video card and monitor for which the profile is to be used.
 Once generation of an ICC profile, or a series of profiles is complete on a Windows 7/Vista/XP system, copy the file(s) from the default path:

     C:\WINDOWS\System32\spool\drivers\color